 When we talk about “hate crimes” and “stochastic terrorism,” we should bear in mine an underlying assumption, and by bearing it in mind, we can see that the challenge before us requires solutions far greater than demanding that GOP rhetoric be toned down.
 They require far more than gun-law reform.
 That assumption has two parts.

 One, that the status quo – what’s “normal” – is politically neutral.

 It is neither.

 The way things are is not just the way things are.
 It’s a product of politics and history, all the choices made before us, and by us, coalescing into a knowable moment that we experience as the now.

-The politics of the past is the politics of the present, just as the politics of the present will be the politics of the future.
-This is the true way of things.
-To deny this is to deny our humanity.
-To deny this is to run away from the freedom of making choices that suit us collectively.
+The politics of the past informs the politics of the present, just as the politics of the present will inform the politics of the future.
+This is the way things are.
+To deny it is to deny our humanity.
+To deny it is to run away from the freedom of making choices that suit us collectively.
 It’s to escape the responsibility of having made them.